-Safety is the next perk, since a chain block will get rid of the risks involved in manual handling of large pieces of equipment and cargo.
+Safety is the next perk since a chain block will get rid of the risks involved in the manual handling of large pieces of equipment and cargo.
 Reducing the likelihood of injuries occurring will keep staff happier, healthier and avoid any missed shifts.

 You can also stumble across lifting slings on our site, with innumerable materials and configurations to be found.
 From fibre rope slings to chain slings and components, there is no need to compromise on quality or versatility when you partner with us.